-From the foregoing ecclesiological analysis of women leadership, there is need for a theological reflection or response to it.
-The two groups in evangelicals on the place of women in the church and society are the Traditionalists (Complementarians) and the Egalitarians.
+the foregoing ecclesiological analysis of women From leadership, there is need for a theological reflection or response to it.
+The two groups in evangelicals on the place of women in the church society the Traditionalists and are (Complementarians) and the Egalitarians.
 The former advocates for male headship and female submissions while the latter believe men and women were created for full and equal partnership (Belleville, 2000:72).